 2. New Mexico Piñon Coffee

 In second place, we have Mexican coffee beans from New Mexico.
 New Mexico’s Piñon Coffee has those hints of cinnamon spice and chocolate that make for excellent Mexican coffee.
-Those notes give it a superior, exotic flavor that meshes well with a medium roast.
+Those notes give it a superior, exotic flavor that meshes particularly well with a medium roast.

 The company used to flavor its coffee with piñon nuts but has discontinued that over scarcity issues.
 That might make a difference if you are a long-time customer used to that extra flavor, but if you’re new to Mexican coffee, you’ll never miss what you never had.